 Contain information on birth/baptism, confirmation, marriage, and death/burial for each inhabitant.
+In some cases also individual movements in/out of the parish.
 The parish registers where kept in chronological fashion, as the events occurred.
 Information on a single individual can be found in different sections of the register, or in several registers.
 Klokkerboken, registers upheld by the sacristans, were kept for certain periods.
 They were duplicates of the parish registers.
 If the parish register is missing, you may search there.
 Most parishes have registers dating back to the 17th and 18th centuries.

 All Norwegian parish registers up to around 1930 are scanned and available at the Digital Archives.

 Offer a picture of the conditions at certain moments in time.
 The entire population is listed by name, age, civil status, profession, and other data.
 Family members are grouped together, with information on the familial ties between them.
 Parish registers and census returns can be used for mutual verification.
-In the Digital Archives, you will find the entire returns for the 1801, 1865, and 1900 censuses.
-The 1910 census is available from December 1, 2010.
+In the Digital Archives, you will find the entire returns for the 1801, 1865, 1900 and 1910 censuses as well as partial information from other 19th century censuses.

 Many recent sources are off-limits due to privacy rights.
 As a genealogist, you do not have right of access to these sources, not even if you are related to the person in question.
 Parish registers and probate registers are off-limits for at least 60 years after their date of issue.
 Census returns from 1910 and onwards are also blocked from access.
 If you wish to establish a family tree reaching into our times, you may use verbal information from surviving relatives.